oracle/macaron/docs/source/pages/tutorials/detect_malicious_java_dep.rst

 |

 The image above shows the results of the checks for `example-maven-app <https://github.com/behnazh-w/example-maven-app>`_ repository itself.
 As you can see, some of the checks are passing and some are failing.
-In summary, this project
+In summary, this project:

 * is not producing any :term:`SLSA` or :term:`Witness` provenances (``mcn_provenance_available_1``)
 * is using GitHub Actions to build and test using ``mvnw`` (``mcn_build_service_1``)